libretro/docs/docs/guides/change-directories.md

 - `System/BIOS` (`system_directory`), and `Screenshots` (`screenshot_directory`): `<Content Directory>` -- The directory where the game was loaded from via `Main Menu -> Load Content`.
 For example, if /home/gamer/Downloads/SNES/game.sfc was loaded, and retroarch.cfg contains `screenshot_directory = "default"`, then the screenshots will be saved in /home/gamer/Downloads/SNES/.
 - Multiple directories: `<Default>` -- The RetroArch configuration directory.

-## From the RetroArch settings:
+## From RetroArch:

-- Navigate to **Settings**
+- Open RetroArch.
-- Navigate to **Directories**
+- Navigate to `Settings` -> `Directories`.
-- Select the directory you want to changed
+- Click on the directory you want to change.
-- Navigate to the desired location using the file browser
+- Navigate to the desired location using the File Browser.

 ## From a text editor: